LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 **Parameters** are here *strings* defining the above mentioned naming convention and *image calibration*.

 **Using**: Open macro file "MITO_CELL_BASED_ANALYSIS.ijm", press Run and Open dialog appears.
 Choose "alpha_WT_control_DIC_02.tif" file, press OK.
 Macro opens other files, i.e. "alpha_WT_control_pro_02.tif" and "alpha_WT_control_SEG_02.tif" and runs the morfological analysis of mitochondria individually for all yeast cells.
 All results are then stored in the directory where "alpha_WT_control_DIC_02.tif" is placed.
-Open resulting CSV files by Excel and use semicolon as a separator.
+Open resulting CSV files by Excel and use comma as a separator.
 Since the macro computes morfological parameters for each cell separately, it takes several minutes to finish.

+#### MITO_IMAGE_BASED_SHAPES_INTENSITIES.ijm

+**Parameters** are *image calibration* values.

+**Using**: Open a segmented picture, "alpha_WT_control_SEG_02.tif", then macro file "MITO_IMAGE_BASED_SHAPES_INTENSITIES.ijm" and press Run.
+All results are then stored in the directory where the segmented picture is placed.
+Open resulting CSV files by Excel and use comma as a separator.

 ### Computation of Branching and Filamentous Factors from numerical results from "MITO_CELL_BASED_ANALYSIS.ijm"